A solution to avoid cluttering the home with many toys.

 Main Takeaways from Market Comparison

-I decided to separate OLX from other rental platforms due to a key difference: OLX is a peer-to-peer marketplace with minimal structure or support — low cost but high risk — while toy rental platforms are specialized services that offer structured, secure, and curated experiences, resulting in higher cost but also higher trust.
+From a UX perspective, I decided to separate OLX from other Polish rental platforms due to a key difference in how users interact with each.
+OLX is a peer-to-peer marketplace with minimal structure or guidance — low cost but high cognitive load and risk.
+In contrast, toy rental platforms offer curated, secure experiences with clear flows and support, leading to higher trust but also higher costs.
+This difference significantly impacts user expectations, usability, and perceived safety.

 This distinction is actually a key opportunity for a platform like Vinted to offer a toy rental feature: combining OLX's peer flexibility with the structure and safety of a specialized platform.